ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 ## Instructions
 - Use `fetch()` to make an AI model call
 - Handle the response with `.then()` and `.catch()`
+- Extract the generated text from the response (like in [Week 7 Lesson 1](../../week7-ai-models-and-APIs/lesson-1.md))
-- Display the response in your output area
+- Display the generated text in your output area

 ## 💡 Code Hints
 Need help with AI calls?
 Check out these snippets: